sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/gce.md

   ```

 You can terminate the stopped Sourcegraph Google Image instance once you have confirmed the new instance is up and running.

+> WARNING: You must follow the [multi-version upgrade procedure](https://docs.sourcegraph.com/admin/updates/kubernetes#multi-version-upgrade-procedure) if you are

 ## Downgrade